High Society (1956 film): Reception

 Bosley Crowther of The New York Times described it as "flimsy as a gossip-columnist's word", missing "the snap and the crackle that its un-musical predecessor had."
 The movie premiered at the Radio City Music Hall.
 According to Time, in spite of its "Who's Who cast" the film is "simply not top-drawer"; a "good deal of the screenplay seems as dated today as the idle rich ...
 [Kelly] lacks the gawky animal energy that Katharine Hepburn brought to the 1939 play and the 1941 movie, [Crosby] saunters through the part rather sleepily, without much of the old Bing zing [, and] Sinatra plays the reporter like a dead-end kid with a typewriter."

-At the North American box-office, High Society was a success.
-It was one of the 10 highest-grossing films of 1956 in the US and Canada earning $5,602,000, and $2,656,000 elsewhere, resulting in a profit of $1,148,000.
+At the box-office, High Society was a success.
+It was one of the 10 highest-grossing films of 1956 in the US and Canada earning theatrical rentals of $5,602,000, and $2,656,000 elsewhere for a worldwide total of $8,258,000, resulting in a profit of $1,148,000.

 Awards and nominations

 High Society received two Academy Award nominations, and nearly received a third.
 The film was initially nominated in the 1956 Academy Awards for Best Motion Picture Story, even though it was based on the 1940 film The Philadelphia Story and thus was not eligible in that category.
 Moreover, the nominated writers, Elwood Ullman and Edward Bernds, had written not this film, but a 1955 Bowery Boys film also titled High Society.

-According to the book Inside Oscar, Steve Broidy, president of The Bowery Boys home studio Allied Artists, told the press, "This just proves what we've known all along – that the Bowery Boys series couldn't have lasted this long if not for the fine writers."
+According to the book Inside Oscar, Steve Broidy, president of The Bowery Boys home studio Allied Artists, told the press: "This just proves what we've known all along – that the Bowery Boys series couldn't have lasted this long if not for the fine writers."
 The joking in the press aside, Ullman and Bernds sent a telegram to the Academy Award Board of Governors, acknowledging the error and requesting that their names be removed from the final ballot.